Take Me Thru Dere

 "Take Me Thru Dere" is a song by American record producer Metro Boomin and American rappers Quavo, Breskii and YKNiece.
-It was released on through Boominati Worldwide, Mercury, and Republic Records as the second single from Metro Boomin's second commercial mixtape, A Futuristic Summa, on October 2, 2025.
+It was released through Boominati Worldwide, Mercury, and Republic Records as the second single from Metro Boomin's second commercial mixtape, A Futuristic Summa, on October 2, 2025.

 Composition and critical reception

 The song uses an early 2000s sound and "springy" steel drums.
 Mackenzie Cummings-Grady of Billboard ranked "Take Me Thru Dere" as the sixth best song from A Futuristic Summa.
 Kenyatta Victoria of Ebony wrote "The infectious beats and catchy hooks make 'Take Me Thru Dere' not only a dance anthem but also a cultural touchstone that highlights the regional music scenes.
 Metro Boomin's ability to curate such collaborations demonstrates his commitment to uplifting artists and celebrating their contributions to the genre."

 Music video

 The music video was released on October 2, 2025.
 Filmed in Atlanta, Georgia, it sees the rappers partying in a park, complete with dance squads and a bounce house.